microsoft/WhatTheHack/025-ArcForServers/Student/challenge00.md

 ### Introduction

-Azure Arc for Servers is a set of tools and technology that covers a wide variety of use cases and technical scenarios.
 To successfully complete the Azure Arc for Servers challenges, you will need to have:

 * A local computer to install and use various applications and tools such as VSCode, ssh, etc.